-During the periods presented, we have not changed the manner in which we value liabilities that are measured at estimated fair value using Level 3 inputs.
-There were no transfers within the hierarchy during the three and six months ended June 30, 2020 or the year ended December 31, 2019.
+There were no transfers within the hierarchies during the three and six months ended June 30, 2021 or the year ended December 31, 2020.

-The following tables set forth our financial instruments measured at fair value on a recurring basis by level within the fair value hierarchy at June 30, 2020 and December 31, 2019:
+We invested in money market funds as of December 31, 2020.
+In January 2021, we started to invest some of our funds in corporate debt, commercial paper, U.S. Treasury securities and U.S. government agency securities in addition to money market funds.
+The following tables set forth our financial instruments measured at fair value on a recurring basis by level within the fair value hierarchy at June 30, 2021 and December 31, 2020: